-I’m working my way back through The Minimalists back catalog of podcast episodes.
+I’m working my way back through The Minimalists’ back catalog of podcast episodes.
 Yesterday I was listening to episode 53: Organizing.
 Something I heard in this episode astounded me.
 A listener, Greg in Denver, called in and left a voice message asking what they thought of Marie Kondo and her books.
 I expected to hear them talk about how great her books are.
-I expected to hear them talk about how beneficial her books are to anyone wanting to declutter their life.
+I expected to hear them talk about how beneficial her books are to anyone who wants to declutter their lives.

 What I heard was something much different.

 Joshua Fields Millburn sounded completely dismissive of Marie Kondo and her books.
-He said unlike Marie Kondo, The Minimalists don’t teach you a better way of folding socks.
-He said her books are how-to books, while their books are more why-to books.
+Unlike Marie Kondo, The Minimalists don’t teach you a better way of folding socks.
+He told her books are how-to books, while their books are more why-to books.

 Joshua Fields Millburn then spoke about Marie Kondo’s “supposedly” most famous tip, the advice to rid your life of things that do not spark joy.
-He said in 2011 he and Ryan wrote an essay (they refer to their blog posts as essays) about how they make sure everything they own serves a purpose or brings them joy.
-He said in 2014 Marie Kondo “echoed” the sentiment in her book.
+In 2011, he and Ryan wrote an essay (they refer to their blog posts as essays) about how they make sure everything they own serves a purpose or brings them joy.
+He said in 2014, Marie Kondo “echoed” the sentiment in her book.
 She said everything you own should spark joy.